park-m/open-source-developer-portal/app/guides/migrate-to-v2/01-api-v2-principles.md

     name: migrate-to-v2
     step: '1'
 title: Migrate to Access API | API v2 Principles
-description: Underlying principles of Dwolla's Access API and guidance on upgrading your application from Dwolla's legacy v1 API.
+description: Understand the underlying principles of Dwolla's Access API, and receive guidance on upgrading your application from Dwolla's legacy v1 API.
 ---

 # Access API principles